shaked6540/csharp/README.md

 ## Built-in functions
 ### help
-`help` is a function that takes any object or a [`Type`](https://docs.microsoft.com/en-us/dotnet/api/system.type?view=netcore-3.1) and prints all its methods, properties, fields and events.
-It's useful because there is no auto completion in the command line, and sometimes its faster to just type `help(typeof(int))` than to open the documentaion.
+`help` is a function that takes any object or a [`Type`](https://docs.microsoft.com/en-us/dotnet/api/system.type?view=netcore-3.1) and prints all its methods, properties, fields and events. ~It's useful because there is no auto completion in the command line~ auto completion is now supported when pressing tab, and sometimes its faster to just type `help(typeof(int))` than to open the documentaion.
 ![img](https://i.imgur.com/x4QSEXh.png)
 ### variables
 `variables` is a function that prints all the variables that exist in the current script session and their values.